 Storage of Gypsum Plaster at Site

-- The minimum shelf life of Gypsum Plaster is in between 3 to 4 months from the date of manufacture.
+- The minimum shelf life of Plaster is between 3 to 4 months from the date of manufacture.
 But if properly stored it can be extended.

-- Quick Setting Time: The gypsum plaster sets within 25-30 minutes which are very quick compared to other plasters.
+- Quick Setting Time: The plaster sets within 25-30 minutes which is very quick compared to other plasters.
 Before painting the surface, it has to be dried up.
-In the case of gypsum plaster, the painting could be started 72 hours after the application.
+In the case of plaster, the painting could be started 72 hours after the application.

-- High Performance: The gypsum plaster is very durable and lightweight which reduces the dead load on the structure and depart excellent high strength after drying.
-The gypsum plaster exhibits impact-resistant behavior.
+- High Performance: The plaster is very durable and lightweight which reduces the dead load on the structure and departs excellent high strength after drying.
+The plaster exhibits impact-resistant behavior.

 - Readily available raw materials: Gypsum is a readily available raw material, while for traditional cement plaster natural sand, (which is one of the raw materials needed) may not be available or hard to obtain on-site.

-- Fire-resistant: The gypsum plaster is highly fire-resistant which is safer.
+- Fire-resistant: The plaster is highly fire-resistant which is safer.

-- Low thermal conductivity: As gypsum has low thermal conductivity.
-It saves electrical cost for heating and cooling rooms in a building in winter and summer respectively.
+- Low thermal conductivity: Gypsum has low thermal conductivity.
+It saves electrical costs for heating and cooling rooms in a building in winter and summer respectively.
 Thus gypsum has good insulation properties.